ImAKappa/pftp/docs/7-Project-Art/index.md

-# ❓ What's the problem?
+# 🎨 AI-less Generative Art

 !!! warning "✏️ Section in progress"

     This section is incomplete.
 Please come back soon.

-How to solve problems with programming.
+Learn how to generate art without AI, but with math.